 As part of “En La Sala,” Becky G is dedicating each episode to a non-profit organization related to the theme of the week, starting this week with The Boys and Girls Club of Los Angeles.
 With a charitable donation attached to each episode in order to pay it forward to organizations directly impacting the Latinx community in a positive way, Becky sets the standard for her guests and listeners, because at #EnLaSalaPodcast, you can’t just talk about it – you have to be about it too.

 Becky, together with fellow Latinx creator Diana Dotel of Gema Productions, developed and produced the podcast with a shared goal of creating a platform with social purpose that amplifies Latinx voices to raise awareness of issues affecting marginalized communities.
 In the weeks ahead on “En La Sala,” Becky G will be joined by some of the biggest names in music and entertainment and her familia and friends, to discuss Latinx pride, women empowerment, LGBTQ+ rights, relationships, politics, sports, and much more — all while unpacking the most important issues facing the Latinx community today.
+And she just gave one of the best speeches at the AMA’s.

 Becky G on why she started this podcast: